mÄndag 22 september 2025

 -What do you think society can do to help young people?

-You will write in Trelson, size 12 and a minimum of 150-200 words and a maximum of 500 words.
+You will write in Trelson, in size 12, and the minimum word count is 150 words, with a maximum of 600 words.

 Here you can find tips on how to write a viral blog post: https://www.shoutmeloud.com/secrets-to-writing-viral-blog-posts.html